Shubham007-web/AlphaChem/README.md

-# AI-Powered Chemistry Lesson Content Generator
+# AlphaChemistry Manuscripts Content Generator

 ## Overview

-This project is a Python-based system designed to generate structured chemistry lesson content for students in grades 9-10 (age 14-15).
-The system uses OpenAI's GPT models to produce easy-to-read educational content aligned with modern instructional strategies such as SMART objectives and phenomenon-based learning.
+This project is a Python-based system designed to generate structured chemistry lesson content for students in grades 9-10 (age 14-15) of US students based on eduactional framework NGSS (Next Generation Science Standards), content outline, variuous eduactional conginiative levels like DOK levels, bloom's taxnomny.
+The Next Generation Science Standards (NGSS) are based on the **"Framework K–12 Science Education"** that was created by the National Research Council.
+The system uses OpenAI's GPT models to produce easy-to-read educational content aligned with modern instructional strategies such as SMART objectives and phenomenon-based learning while maintaing readibiity score(Flesch Reading Ease Score) and Flesch-Kincaid Grade Level.
 The generated content is saved in `.docx` format, following a well-organized folder structure.

 ## Key Features